tinskoric/chicanery/Readme.md

 | Supply Hub | In classic Diplomacy, you can only build units in your starting centers... until you build a supply hub!
 Supply hubs allow you to build units in whichever tile (province) a supply hub is present in.
 Supply hubs *do not* earn income or AP, and they *do not* contribute to your total number of centers.
 Supply centers *do not* require replenishment, but **are immediately destroyed upon the loss of the tile**[^8]. |

 : Research Information: Buildings

+[^6]: To elaborate: if you beat someone in Spring `year-something` and take their tile, and that tile had a fort stationed therein, then if you do not replenish the fort **before** Fall of `year-something+1` (so after Fall of `year-something` and Spring of `year-something+1` , up to Summer of `year-something+1` at the latest) it will be destroyed and removed from the map along with the +1 defense in the tile.

+[^7]: In this case, you can get a +2 if you perpetually have the unit in the port defending the unit in the main tile.

+[^8]: If player A builds a supply hub in Build of `year-something` and player B takes it in the Spring of `year-something+1`, then the supply hub will be destroyed.

 ### Buffs